R3dJ4y55/Number-Display-Programming01/README.md

 The first adds 9 to 3, then concatenates it (12) to the string "cat".

-The second cocatenates "cat" and 3 to make "cat3", then "cat3" with 9 to make "cat39".
+The second concatenates "cat" and 3 to make "cat3", then "cat3" with 9 to make "cat39".